hazardland/db.php/readme.markdown

-db.php - represents Code First style ORM database framework
+db.php - represents Code First style ORM
 ================

 Visit http://dbphp.net for more info as readme.md update is in progress.